fsenf/CTyPyTool/DevDoc/DevDoc.md

        "bt108",
        "bt120",
        "bt134"
-   ] * &rarr; Channels that are read from the satelite data to create data vectors.
+   ] * &rarr; Channels that are read from the satellite data to create data vectors.

    **"cloudtype_channel":** *"ct"* &rarr; Key for the cloud type channel in the label data.